 What is sick pay and how much should you get?

 Sick pay is the amount of money you will receive when you’re absent from work due to illness, injury, or disability.
 The amount of money you get depends on whether you receive contractual sick pay or Statutory Sick Pay (SSP) – see below.
 Your overall entitlement should be summarised in your contract of employment.

 SSP is paid to you by your employer when you are off work sick.
 By law, SSP must be paid to all those who are eligible for up to 28 weeks, with a maximum payout of £109.40 a week (from 6 April 2023)

 If eligible, you can claim SSP even if it is not included in your contract.
 You should be able to claim SSP if you have:

 - Been off work sick for at least 4 days in a row (which also includes non-working days)

-This also applies to casual, agency and zero-hours works who meet the required eligibility requirements.
+The above also applies to casual, agency and zero-hours workers who meet the required eligibility requirements.